MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/managing-secrets.md

 :::tip To create a secret, both the vault and file you are creating a secret from, must already exist.
-Remember that to view the vaults contained within a node, you run `$polykey vaults list`.
+Remember that to view the vaults contained within a node, you run `polykey vaults list`.
 This is useful for viewing the names of the vaults you are trying to manage secrets with, as vaultName is one of the command arguments that is commonly used. :::